jeff-da/grape-dashboard-governance-component/README.md

 # grape-dashboard-governance-component
-This is an example of a component that we would be looking to have completed
+This is an example of a component that can be quickly integrated to the Grape Dashboard

 This has been implemented for the Governance Program as an example: